Taiteilija/op-kassa-for-woocommerce/README.md

 ## Description

-This plugin integrates WooCommerce to OP Kassa.
+Connect your [OP Kassa](https://www.op-kassa.fi) and WooCommerce to synchronize products, orders and stock levels between the systems.

 ## Installation